I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

-Let’s jump right in.
+Let’s dive in.

-I was additionally asked to be well-rested, listen to some guided meditations, and come on a light stomach.
+When I found the healer I wanted to work with, I was asked to be well-rested, listen to some guided meditations, and come on a light stomach.
 Why?
 Let me explain by going into the science of past life regression.
 This will also be fundamental in helping you learn how to do past life regression for yourself, in case you’re interested.

 Hypnotherapy is the underlying tool used to review past lives, by working with the subconscious mind.